 Group Data in Excel

-Too much of subcategory line items may be overwhelming to see and very complex to read, this adds to the chances of reading wrongly.
-The good thing is the excel flexible and we can organize the excel data to the group to create a precise summary by adding PLUS or MINUS signs.
-By using the PLUS icon we can collapse and similarly by using the MINUS icon we can combine or group the data columns.
+Too much of subcategory line items may be overwhelming to see and very complex to read; this adds to the chances of reading wrongly.
+The good thing is the excel flexible, and we can organize the data to the group to create a precise summary by adding PLUS or MINUS signs.

 How to Group Data in Excel?